wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ```

 Stack 1 maintains control after the creation of stack 2, and thus
-execution continues on stack 1 until the stack pointer reaches the
+execution continues on stack 1.
+The next instruction, `cont.resume`
-`cont.resume` instruction.
-The `cont.resume` instruction suspends
-stack 1 and transfers control to new stack 2.
-The transfer of control
+suspends stack 1 and transfers control to new stack 2.
+Before
-reverses the parent-child link, such that stack 2 now points back to
+transferring control, the instruction installs a delimiter `$h1` on
 stack 1.
+The transfer of control reverses the parent-child link, such
+that stack 2 now points back to stack 1.
+The instruction also installs
+a delimiter on the parent

 ```ioke
       (stack 1)                         (stack 2)